frede791/F1xVR/sphereMove/README.md

 ## (Accurate) tracking on Monza
-- Follow the steps above to create a sphere at the origin.
+- Follow the steps above to create a sphere at the origin (0, 0, 10).
 For better visibility increase the size to 10x10x10
 - Remove the 90 degree x rotation from the monza map
 - Set the transform position of the map to x = 150, y = 2398, z = 150
+- Go Edit->Project Settings->Physics, make sure the gravity axis is in z, not default y.
 - Run play, and if necessary swap from the "play" mode to "scene" mode to be able to watch the whole map.

 ### Notes on the SphereMove.cs script.